 - Will I need a special diet?

-- What are the chances that the breast tumor will recur?
+- What are the chances that breast cancer comes back?

-- Can you recommend a support group or a counselor for me and my family?
+- Can you help me find a support group or a counselor for me and my family?

 - How will I feel during therapy?

 - What kind of changes in my body should I expect?

 - Will I still be able to have children?

 - How will this change my sex life?

 - Should I think about joining a clinical trial?

 Getting the most out of your doctor appointment.
 American Academy of Family Physicians Family Doctor website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
 Updated January 19, 2018.
 Accessed March 11, 2019.